 To protect the health and safety of our teams and transplant recipients through this pandemic, Donor Alliance is testing every donor, maximizing virtual work, limiting the number of staff accessing hospitals and providing as much protective equipment as possible.

 Donor Alliance has and always will adhere to the highest medical standards.
 We will continue to follow our local hospitals’ infection prevention guidelines, which address COVID-19, as we monitor the outbreak.
-We are also following guidelines and recommendations from the CDC, local public health agencies and the transplantation community, accessing and adapting to any issues posed by COVID-19.
-This includes the screening and testing of donors or potential donors that could have contracted COVID-19.
+We are also following guidelines and recommendations from the Centers for Disease Control (CDC), local public health agencies and the transplantation community, accessing and adapting to any issues posed by COVID-19.

 All Donor Alliance Offices are Closed to Visitors